janspoerer/janspoerer.github.io/_posts/2022-07-24-first-post.markdown

 ---
 This is my first post.
 I am looking forward to use posts like this one to share something about me in the future.

-In the meantime, check my [LinkedIn](https://www.linkedin.com/in/janspoerer/) for seeing what I am up to.
+In the meantime, check my [LinkedIn](https://www.linkedin.com/in/janspoerer/) to see what I am up to.

 {% if page.is_series == true %}
     {% assign posts = site.posts | where: "is_series", true | where: "series_title", page.series_title | sort: 'date' %}